 - Up to a $100 credit for Global Entry/TSA PreCheck

 - $300 annual travel credit

 - Annual Fee: $550

-Whether you value Chase Ultimate Rewards or American Express Membership Rewards (or both), holding one of these two credit cards can help you get the most out of your next trip through the airport.
+Whether you value Chase Ultimate Rewards, Capital One Venture Miles, or American Express Membership Rewards (or all three), holding one of these credit cards can help you get the most out of your next trip through the airport.